 WHAT DO YOU PREFER?

-Are you like me and prefer making things yourself in the kitchen, or do you prefer the convenience of something that’s ready made?
-If you’re not a stranger to pureeing pumpkins, do you use ever part of the pumpkin like I do?
+Are you like me and prefer making things yourself in the kitchen, or do you prefer the convenience of something that’s ready-made?
+If you’re not a stranger to pureeing pumpkins, do you use every part of the pumpkin as I do?
 More importantly…what’s your favourite thing to make with pumpkin puree?

 OTHER FRUGALLY-MINDED POSTS YOU MIGHT LIKE